KMarkert/rastersmith/README.md

 RasterSmith is a Python package aimed at making the analysis of satellite remote sensing data products easier.

 ### Installing RasterSmith
-Currently, RasterSmith is under active development but is packaged and avialalbe to install via `pip`.
+Currently, RasterSmith is under active development but is packaged and available to install via `pip`.
 To install the package, you can use pip  install for your Python environment:

 ```
 pip install rastersmith